-Aromatherapy Insomnia Cures
+Aromatherapy Insomnia Treatments

 Lack of sleep is a problem for millions of Americans.
 Feeling tired is only one of its difficulties.
 Sleep deprivation can eventually lead to chronic agitation, depression, dizziness, and headaches.
 Once you begin to get a good night’s sleep, it’s possible that most of these will clear up.
 For general soothing and relaxation, try jasmine or marjoram.
 For insomnia due to mental agitation or overwork, try clary sage or rose.